fmease/rruxwry/README.md

 Presently this tool has no stability guarantees whatsoever.
 Anything may change in a new version without notice.

 The *default* and the *cross crate* build modes is pretty fleshed out and should be pretty stable.
-On the other hand, you might be experience some bugs in the *compiletest* build mode since it was added pretty recently and hasn't been thoroughly tested yet.
+On the other hand, you might experience some bugs in the *compiletest* build mode since it was added pretty recently and hasn't been thoroughly tested yet.

 The *compiletest+query* build mode (`-TQ`) has not been implemented yet.
 The plan is to provide useful output for quickly debugging tests that make use of [`htmldocck`] and [`jsondocck`] directives.